sjgerstner/Eyettention_text/README.md

 # Adapting Eyettention to longer texts
 ## Dataset
 Also clone sjgerstner/SB-SAT.
+This directory should be in the same directory as Eyettention_text, i.e. Eyettention_text and SB-SAT are subdirectories of the same directory.
 ## Training
-The training code is main-sat.py.
+The training code is main_sat.py.

 # Original README
 # Eyettention: An Attention-based Dual-Sequence Model for Predicting Human Scanpaths during Reading